WaterBender231/wef-nexus-online-course/watersecurity/33waterdimensions.md

 <h2>2.3 Indices to measure water availability <small>(<a href="/wef-nexus-online-course/assets/indices-water-availability.pdf">view  table</a>)</small></h2>

 <iframe width="100%" height="500" src="/wef-nexus-online-course/assets/indices-water-availability.pdf">If you are seeing this text, the preview of the PDF failed.
 Most likely this happened because your browser does not support this technical feature.</iframe>
+<small><small><a href="See more data sources for water availability">https://waterbender231.github.io/wef-nexus-online-course/watersecurity/dimensions#data-overview</a>

 Typically, mean annual precipitation and aridity indices have been used as proxy-values for total availability in data-scarce regions (Dickson et al., 2016).
 Jensen and Wu (2018) assess the availability by measuring the total water resources per capita (lcd) but also including a dependency variable (imported water/total water resources), which introduces implicitly a political factor.
 Babel et al. (2020) measures availability with per capita use and imported water (%).